- Education and Science

 A child who comes from a home environment which is caring, comfortable and supportive brings to the classroom, motivation arising from his conducive home environment.On the other side of the coin, an unfavourable home environment produces a pupil who arrives at school perhaps hungry, angry, resentful, bitter, depressed, lethargic or just simply stressed out.
 Such a student would require really strong school motivation to prod him out of his malaise and cause him to perform.

-A positive school environment will reinforce the student's motivation and cause him to achieve at even higher levels or it will create motivation where there was none from the home.
+A pleasant school environment (tidy/attractive surroundings, caring teachers, agreeable students) is in itself conducive to learning and excellent student output.
+Additionally, a positive class environment will further reinforce student motivation causing students to achieve at even higher levels or creating motivation where there was none from the home.

 3. The School System